-(1) IN GENERAL.-Notwithstanding any other provisions of this chapter or title 23, for transportation management areas classified as nonattainment for ozone or carbon monoxide pursuant to the Clean Air Act (42 U.S.C.
+In general.--Notwithstanding any other provisions of this chapter or title 23, for transportation management areas classified as nonattainment for ozone or carbon monoxide pursuant to the Clean Air Act (42 U.S.C.
 7401 et seq.), Federal funds may not be advanced in such area for any highway project that will result in a significant increase in the carrying capacity for single-occupant vehicles unless the project is addressed through a congestion management process.

-(2) APPLICABILITY.-This subsection applies to a nonattainment area within the metropolitan planning area boundaries determined under subsection (e).

-(o) LIMITATION ON STATUTORY CONSTRUCTION.-Nothing in this section shall be construed to confer on a metropolitan planning organization the authority to impose legal requirements on any transportation facility, provider, or project not eligible under this chapter or title 23.

-(p) FUNDING.-Funds set aside under section 104(f) of title 23 or section 5305(g) shall be available to carry out this section.

-(q) CONTINUATION OF CURRENT REVIEW PRACTICE.-Since plans and TIPs described in this section are subject to a reasonable opportunity for public comment, since individual projects included in plans and TIPs are subject to review under the National Environmental Policy Act of 1969 (42 U.S.C.
-4321 et seq.), and since decisions by the Secretary concerning plans and TIPs described in this section have not been reviewed under that Act as of January 1, 1997, any decision by the Secretary concerning a plan or TIP described in this section shall not be considered to be a Federal action subject to review under that Act.
+- (2) Applicability.--This subsection applies to a nonattainment area within the metropolitan planning area boundaries determined under subsection (e). - (on) Limitation on Statutory Construction.--Nothing in this section shall be construed to confer on a metropolitan planning organization the authority to impose legal requirements on any transportation facility, provider, or project not eligible under this chapter or title 23. - (po) Funding.--Funds set aside under section 5305(g) of this title or section 104(f) of title 23 or section 5305(g) shall be available to carry out this section. - (qp) Continuation of Current Review Practice.--Since plans and TIPs described in this section are subject to a reasonable opportunity for public comment, since individual projects included in plans and TIPs are subject to review under the National Environmental Policy Act of 1969 (42 U.S.C.
+4321 et seq.), and since decisions by the Secretary concerning plans and TIPs described in this section have not been reviewed under such-that Act as of January 1, 1997, any decision by the Secretary concerning a plan or TIP described in this section shall not be considered to be a Federal action subject to review under such-that Act.